Critical RCE · New CVEs · Active multi-actor exploitation

 Proof-of-concepts & scanning

 Initial (partly broken) PoCs appear publicly.
-Security vendors observe automated internet-wide scans for vulnerable Next.js/RSC applications.
+Security vendors observe automated internet-wide scans for vulnerable Next.js/RSC applications, mixed with fake or non-functional exploit code.

 4. Following days